admindojo/admindojo-website/docs/t-ub18-apache-1.md

 In this training you'll learn how to install a basic Apache web server and serve a static html website.

 ## Objective
-- setup a apache web server
+- setup a apache web server with default configuration
-- serve a website that contains `Hello World!` (plaintext, no need for HTML)
+- serve a website that contains `Hello World!`as landing-page (plaintext, no need for HTML).
-- make your website accessible via SSL (a simple selfsigned snakeoil cert is ok)
+- make your website accessible via SSL (a simple selfsigned-snakeoil cert is ok)

 ## Detailed explanation (spoilers)
 ### About Apache